Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 To hear the voice of Yahuwah, we need to understand what the word for ‘hear‘ is, in the Hebrew language.

-In the Hebrew language, the word for hear is ‘shama‘ [Strong’s number <8085>], and this is a very important Hebrew word.
+In the Hebrew language, the word for hear is ‘shama‘ [Strong’s number <8085>].
+This is a very important Hebrew word.
 This word ‘shama’ means “hear, with the intent to obey.”
-Many times, this word ‘shama’ is translated not only as “hear, heard, hearken, hearing, hearkened, listen,” but also as “obey, obedient, obeyed, or obeys.”
+Many times, this word ‘shama’ is translated not only as “hear, heard, hearken, hearing, hearkened, listen,” but also translated as “obey, obedient, obeyed, or obeys.”

 Here are two examples that show the meaning of the word shama: